HestHub/nix-config/blog.md

 So everything typically spread out into dotfiles and options menus would be handled with Nix, backed up and secured, ready to be deployed on any machine, anytime.

-So, in short, we could say the main benefits of a nix system are:
+In short, some of the main benefits of a Nix system are:

 - it's declarative
 - You can backup the config